Finite Temperature Casimir Effect of Scalar Field

-Despite these significant advancements, a fundamental theoretical challenge known as the thermal Casimir problem remains unresolved, as recently reviewed by V. M. Mostepanenko \cite{Mostepanenko2021Universe} and named the Casimir puzzle and the Casimir conundrum, and has been extensively researched over the last two decades, see, e.g., Refs. \cite{Mostepanenko2006JPAMG,Mostepanenko2008JPA,Klimchitskaya2008JPAMT,Lamoreaux2012ARNPS,HartmannM2017PRL,LiuM2019PRB,Klimchitskaya2022IJMPA}.
-The commonly employed Drude model description of metal and an inclusion of direct current conductivity in dielectric materials appear to be inherently incompatible with the description of the Casimir effect provided by Lifshitz theory.
-Detailed investigations reveal marked discrepancies between the predictions of the Drude model and experimental measurements.
-The Drude model's representation of metal results in a negative entropy that contravenes the Nernst heat theorem \cite{BezerraVB2004PRA}.
+Despite these significant advancements, a fundamental theoretical challenge persists in thermal Casimir physics --- recently termed the ``Casimir puzzle'' and ``Casimir conundrum'' by V. M. Mostepanenko \cite{Mostepanenko2021Universe} and extensively investigated over the past two decades \cite{Mostepanenko2006JPAMG,Mostepanenko2008JPA,Klimchitskaya2008JPAMT,Lamoreaux2012ARNPS,HartmannM2017PRL,LiuM2019PRB,Klimchitskaya2022IJMPA}.
+At its core lies an apparent incompatibility between the Drude model description of metals (including dc conductivity in dielectrics) and the predictions of Lifshitz theory.
+This discrepancy manifests most strikingly in two ways: (i) systematic deviations between Drude-model predictions and experimental measurements, and (ii) the model's violation of the Nernst heat theorem through its prediction of negative entropy \cite{BezerraVB2004PRA}.